Forum on the Future of Scientific Publishing

 Slides, videos, news article

 Slide presentations (in pdf format) and videos from the conference are available from this site.
 Please click on the Agenda link above, where you will find pdf and/or video links next to the titles for each session.
+These items are also preserved in the Stanford Digital Repository and can be downloaded via the library catalog.

 News article about the Forum